Becoming a successful conductor involves more than knowing how to work a baton.

 Daniel Cook, Director of Athletic Bands and Wind Ensemble

-Andrew Trachsel, Director of Wind Orchestra
+Andrew Trachsel, Chair and Director of Wind Orchestra

 Jonathan Eaton, Director of Opera

 Paul Leenhouts, Director of Early Music, Director of Baroque Orchestra